ayushmjain/terraform-google-three-tier-web-app/tutorial.md

   <meta name="short_id" content="true" />
 </walkthrough-metadata>

-# Edit Jumpstart Solution and deploy tutorial
+# Customize Three-tier web app Solution

 This tutorial provides the steps for you to build your own proof of concept solution based on the chosen Jumpstart Solution and deploy it.
 You can customize the chosen Jump start solutions (JSS) deployments by creating your own copy of the source code.
 You can modify the infrastructure and application code as needed and redeploy the solutions with the changes.